pmhsfelix/kotlin-coroutines/docs/index.md

     })
 }
 ```
-that starts a suspendible function and ignores its result.
+that starts a suspending function and ignores its result.

-We are now in condition to show the `main` function using the suspendible version
+We are now in condition to show the `main` function using the suspending version
 ```kotlin
 fun main(args: Array<String>) {
     log.info("main started")